LukeWCS/stats-permissions/README.md

 ## Stats Permissions
-Extension for phpBB - Set independent permissions for statistic and newest member.
-The permissions can be set with the full permission system, or with the simplified permission system (display for guests/bots).
+Extension for phpBB - Allows to define independent permissions for viewing statistics and newest member.
+The permissions can be set with the full permission system (phpBB), or with the simplified permission system (display for guests/bots).

 [![Build Status](https://github.com/LukeWCS/stats-permissions/workflows/Tests/badge.svg)](https://github.com/LukeWCS/stats-permissions/actions)